-I have spent years in the employee engagement space researching various providers and the differences between their offerings.
-To make this process easier, I’ve outlined four key things to consider when choosing your employee rewards and recognition program.
+Fond has spent years in the employee engagement space researching various providers and the differences between their offerings.
+To make this process easier, we’ve outlined four key things to consider when choosing your employee rewards and recognition program.

 1. Review the rewards points-purchasing process.

 Rewards points are purchased through an employee rewards provider to be distributed to your employees.
 These points can then be redeemed for items, discounts, or experiences as a way to reward employees for great work.

 When your company is researching your rewards platform, consider the way various providers charge for rewards points.
 Many vendors add additional service fees in their contracts, meaning rewards points cost more than how they initially appear.
 For instance, if your points purchasing process includes a 15% service fee, purchasing $100 of points would actually equate to $115.

 Other solutions offer points purchasing processes without service fees, so what you pay for is exactly what you get.
 Platforms that offer this solution are more straightforward to purchase from so you can plan your budget around how many points you want to buy, not additional service fees.

 2. Have a thorough understanding of point breakage and expiration.